Accelergy-Project/micro22-sparseloop-artifact/README.md

 # MICRO22 Sparseloop Artifact

 This repository provides the evaluation setups for MICRO22 artifact evaluation for the paper *Sparseloop: An Analytical Modeling Approach to Sparse Tensor Accelerators*.
 We provide a docker environment and a jupyter notebook for the artifect evlauation.
+Please contact nelliewu@mit.edu if there are any questions.

 ## Perform artifact evaluation